Sanrrone/extractSeq/README.md

 	CTGCCGCAAACCACATCCGGGGATGCTTTTGTCGGCACGCGATTATT

 ##NOTES
-Be careful with coordinates, if your contig have 100 nucleotides and you specify the coord 50,101. the script only write to 100.
+* Be careful with coordinates, if your contig have 100 nucleotides and you specify the coord 50,101. the script only write to 100.

+* Make sure the coordinates begin from lower value to upper e.g (1 10, 400 425, etc).